-This service launched in mid 2015 –following Adobe's acquisition of stock agency Fotolia— with a very strong and valuable offer for designers and creatives, and they haven't stopped improving since: they have upgraded to include a video library, deeper integration with Creative Cloud platform, a Premium Collection, a Contributor Site that gives you the chance to sell your own images at Adobe Stock with a few simple clicks, and now intelligent machine learning technology to make it super easy to search and find images!
+This service launched in mid 2015 –following Adobe's acquisition of stock agency Fotolia— with a very strong and valuable offer for designers and creatives in a creative community, and they haven't stopped improving since: they have upgraded to include a video library, deeper integration with their platform, a Premium Collection, a Contributor Site that gives you the chance to sell your own images at Adobe Stock with a few simple clicks, and now intelligent machine learning technology to make it super easy to search and find similar images!

 See some of Adobe Stock's great features in action:

-If you're a graphic designer or creative, Adobe Stock can certainly bring a lot of value to your work while simplifying your workflow.
+If you're a graphic designer or creative, Adobe Images can certainly bring a lot of value to your work while simplifying your workflow.

-Quick Step-by-Step Guide to Get your Adobe Stock Free Trial
+Quick Step-by-Step Guide to Get your Adobe Stock’s Free Trial

-The process to get your 10 free image downloads from Adobe Stock is very easy.
-But if you are unfamiliar to it, if you don't have a Creative Cloud account or Adobe ID, here's a quick guide to help you get started with your free trial.
+The process to get your 10 free image downloads from Adobestock is very easy.
+But if you are unfamiliar to it, if you don't have an account or Adobe ID, here's a quick guide to help you get started with your free account.

-- Go to Adobe Stock's landing page and click Start Now button, or click on this banner below:
+- Go to their landing page and click Start Now button, or click on this banner below:

 - Press “Start Your Free Month” (if you used our banner link)